StuffShare logoStuffShare

 Why share your stuff?

 You've got things sitting unused.
-Someone nearby is looking for exactly that.
+Someone nearby is looking for them right now.
 Here's why sharing feels so good.

 Make space, not waste